Language-Research-Technology/ldaca-website/content/news/posts/darwin-digital-collections-workshop/index.md

 title: "Reflecting on the Darwin digital languages collections workshop"
 date: 2025-04-22
 draft: false
-description: "Reflecting on the Darwin digital languages collections workshop"
+description: "From 24—28 March, the LDaCA team hosted the Darwin digital languages collections workshop.
+This event brought together organisations and individuals from the Top End to exchange ideas and insights about Indigenous language collections and explore collaborative opportunities."
 layout: post
 image: "/news/posts/darwin-digital-collections-workshop/darwin_workshop_fig1.jpg"
 ---